ldtteam/MinecoloniesWiki/source/workers/builder.md

 Welcome to the Builder’s Information Site.

-The builder is the *most* important worker for your colony.
+The builder is the *most* important worker of your colony.
 As long as you provide the builder with all the resources it asks for, the builder will build and upgrade all of your town buildings, workers' huts, decorations and your personal schematics.

 **Before you build *any* building, you need to build the Builder's Hut.
 Without the builder’s hut being built, the builder cannot build any other building.**

-For full information about the Builder’s Hut block and place it with your [Builder's hut](../../source/buildings/builder).
+Click here for full information about the [Builder's hut](../../source/buildings/builder) block and using your your [Building Tool](../../source/tutorials/building_tool).
 Once the hut is placed, the builder will be automatically be assigned (or you can manually assign one with the best [Traits](../../source/tutorials/worker_info) for a builder if you changed this in the settings tab in the [Town Hall's GUI](../../source/buildings/townhall).

 You now officially have a builder, **CONGRATULATIONS!**